-Last updated in March 2014
+Last updated in January 2015

-Major bilateral bodies
+Major bilateral forums and bodies

 The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
 The JGCB is engaged in a wide range of activities in the economic, scientific, academic, cultural and political spheres.
 It was set up in 1985 on the initiative of Japanese Prime Minister Yasuhiro Nakasone and Federal Chancellor Helmut Kohl and is co-funded by the Federal Government, the Berlin Senate and the Japanese government.